marc2332/bliss/doc/docs/measurement_groups.md

 ### List of measurement groups

-To get the list of all available measurement groups, you can use:
+To get the list of all available measurement groups:

     CYRIL [23]: from bliss.common import measurementgroup